Buzzed-Technologies/Tease/README.md

-# Tease - AI Adult Companion Service
+# ThreadPay - Secure Payment and Discovery Platform for Creators

-A modern web application for Tease, an AI adult companion service.
+A modern web application for ThreadPay, a secure payment and discovery platform for creators.

 ## Deployment